Norisring Circuit - A Surreal Place for Racing in the City

 Located in the south-east of the city, near the Dutzendteich park and Franken stadium, Norisring is easy to access, but during race weekends, the best way to get there is by public transport.
 Special trains are regular and Franken station is very close to the main stand while buses from city center are also often.
 Good thing for race weekend ticket holders is that they can ride for free in the public transport of the German city.

-Not to be confused with Nurburgring circuit
+Norisring should not be confused with Nurburgring

 Norisring derived its name from Noris, the old name of the city of Nuremberg, as Nürnberg, which is German name of the town, would lead to confusion with the already famous Nürburgring.
 In 1950, the competition was organized for a new name and Norisring proved to be the most popular.